Honoring Indigenous Peoples

 • Develop the topic with reasons, facts, and details.

-• Include text features and visual support to aid comprehension.
+• Include illustrations and text features to aid in comprehension.

 Speaking and Listening Focus Areas

-• Build on to partner's ideas.
-Seek to genuinely understand what peers are saying, and then build on.
+• Build onto a partner's ideas.
+Seek to genuinely understand what peers are saying and then build upon it.

 • Paraphrase to make meaning.
 Paraphrase what others are saying in order to keep track of key ideas in a discussion.